libp2p/docs/content/concepts/hole-punching.md

 5. Once `A`'s packet arrives at `router B`, `router B` checks its state table and finds a 5-tuple previously added through the packet sent by node B.
-6. The routers forward the packets through the "punched holes".
-6. It then forwards the packet to `B`.
+6. The routers forward the packets through the "punched holes" to `B`.
 The same occurs with `B`'s packet; upon arriving at `router A`, it matches a 5-tuple in `router A`'s state table and thus forwards the packet to `A`.